webida/webida-restful-api/docs/OpsApi.md

 var wfsPathList = ["wfsPathList_example"]; // [String] | array of wfsPath, with heading /  (collection format may be changed by implementation)

-var pattern = "pattern_example"; // String | regex pattern to match
+var pattern = "pattern_example"; // String | regex pattern to match in search or replace.
+In replace operation, pattern should be same to the parttern in search operation

 var replaceTo = "replaceTo_example"; // String | string to replace with

 var opts = {
-  'ignoreCase': false, // Boolean | regex matching option to ignore case 'wholeWord': false // Boolean | regex matching option to match whole word };
+  'ignoreCase': false // Boolean | regex matching option to ignore case.
+In replace operation, this option should be same to one used in search operation
+};

 var callback = function(error, data, response) {